 I actually love using spelt flour because it not only has more protein and fibre than traditional white flour, but it also has a more unique taste too.
 Spelt is an ancient grain and is believed to be easier to digest than white flour, although it is not gluten free.
 Personally, I do ok with gluten.
 Although most of the meals I make are inherently gluten free, I still love a good sourdough every now and then.
 With spelt, I feel like I am still getting that bread taste, just in a different way.

 Well this past weekend, I woke up and wanted pancakes.
-It is not often that I will get a pancake craving, it’s usually my partner, Sam who wants something sweet in the morning.
+It is not often that I will get a pancake craving.
 But because I am all about intuitive eating and living and honouring my cravings, I listened to them.

 What I was Really Craving: